Enterprise-in-a-Box/documentation/README.md

 # Enterprise in a Box (EIAB)

 This is an effort to describe and deliver user interfaces, enterprise tooling, and integration patterns.
 Opinions on how to build your software are excluded, and a solid understanding of enterprise integration solutions are more valued.
 EIAB is a full stack solution built onto Docker and Kubernetes.
+It is meant to deploy anywhere from a single server, on premises, and/or a full cloud provider

 # Goals / Approach - Backing services